This story can be seen in its entirety Thursday at 7 pm on the WKYC show Building The Browns.

 Furthermore, Gabriel watched Hawkins' interactions on the field.
 He watched the veteran pour his heart out, even on special teams coverage.
 He watched Hawkins smile and enjoy the sport as if he were a kid.

 "He treats every day like it could be his last day playing football," said Gabriel.
 "Seeing that every day, makes me want to go even harder than what's expected.
 He's helped me become a pro and it's a blessing that he's here and I'm here."

 When the end of July rolled around and training camp launched, Gabriel came back fully healthy and out to show the coaching staff he had plans of being a Cleveland Brown for the long haul.
 Naysayers in the media thought Gabriel was too similar to Hawkins, and that the Browns needed more size at the position.

-As time passed, the chirping about Gabriel’s skills became all positive.
+As time passed, the chirping about Gabriel's skills became all positive.
 While rotating in with the second team in practice, the speedy Gabriel developed chemistry with Johnny Manziel.
 He displayed he could make plays in the slot, over the middle, or on intermediate routes on the sideline.
 For Gabriel, the dominoes started falling his way.
 Inconsistencies with other veteran receivers opened the door for the unexpected rookie.

 Now, one day away from the last preseason game against the Bears, it would be hard to imagine the wide receiving corps without him.